 It takes extra energy and a lot of sweating to get here.
 Furthermore, there is no railing at many points along the cliff side to protect tourists from falling down.
 Be really careful when picking these points to stand.

 While the spots offer spectacular views, it comes with a risk.
 In the past, there’s been a series of accidents.
 One that involves tourists falling down from the cliff on the way up.
 Wear good shoes!
 And mind the steps when climbing up.

-People cherish the tranquility.
+People cherish tranquility.
 The feeling visitors get only by standing at the cliff, looking at the horizon where the sea meets the sky.
 And, white, soft sand always tempts people to lie down or walk the beach.
-Apply lavish amount of sunscreen, because it is not fun to get sunburn.
+Apply a lavish amount of sunscreen, because it is not fun to get sunburned.

-Don’t miss out to snap T-Rex-shaped cliff picture, the signature of this place.
+Don’t miss out to snap a T-Rex-shaped cliff picture, the signature of this place.
 The sunset view from the cliff is also magnificent.
-However, the track’s characteristic should warn tourists not to stay at the beach until dark.
+However, the tracks should warn tourists not to stay at the beach until dark.

-The must visit spot here is Kelingking secret point.
+The must-visit spot here is Kelingking secret point.
 It is where tourists can grasp the T-Rex look of the cliff.
 The steps are wide enough for 2 people.
-Nevertheless, in peak season, tourist may have to take turn for 1 hour to get the best pictures.
+Nevertheless, in peak season, tourists may have to take turns for 1 hour to get the best pictures.

-Other spot includes Kelingking Swing that replaced the old love tree.
-The spots offer stunning blue ocean and green cliff as background.
+Other spot includes Kelingking Swing which replaced the old love tree.
+The spots offer a stunning blue ocean and green cliff as background.

 Paluang Cliff & Temple

 Still have time and get contented with Kelingking Beach?
 Just roam and find other wonders.
-Paluang cliff is only 10-minute walk distant with more tolerable track.
-Tourists may see the back of T-Rex, head of Kelingking beach from a wooden boat at the cliff side.
+Paluang Cliff is only a 10-minute walk distant with a more tolerable track.
+Tourists may see the back of T-Rex, the head of Kelingking beach from a wooden boat at the cliff side.